 - Commercial Inspections - Types of commercial home inspections, challenges, ASST.
 E2018-01 guidelines, property condition assessment (CPA) reports, walk-through survey, home inspector vs. a field observer, entering the market, referrals, liability, how to become a home inspector with commercial certification

-The Department of Regulation and Licensing
+The Department of Safety and Professional Services

 Home Inspection Certification/License Information for Wisconsin